Music at Central

 Singers are welcome to join our Chancel Choir, which leads worship most every Sunday.
 Instrumentalists are often called on to help worship on a regular basis, and for special worship services and concerts.
 Please let us know if you would like to use your creative singing or 'non-singing' gifts to invigorate our Music Ministry, and enjoy this wonderful means of fellowship, camaraderie, and fun.

-We regularly embark on new phases of music ministry, and always look to grow our program here at CPC.
+We regularly embark on new phases of music ministry, and always look to grow our program here at Central.
 We are starting up new ventures and ensembles all the time!
 The plan is for there to be meaningful, highly competent, soulful and diverse music in worship throughout the year, and groups that can take advantage of any opportunity, be it in the church or the community at large.

 Our Pipe Organ